Yoast/wordpress-seo/readme.txt

 6. Easily import SEO data from other SEO plugins like All In One SEO pack, HeadSpace2 SEO and wpSEO.de.

 == Changelog ==
+= 9.5.0 =
+Release Date: January 22nd, 2019

+Enhancements:

+* Improves the transition word assessment for German.
+* Improves the error logging when there is an error in an SEO or readability assessment.

+Bugfixes:

+* Fixes a bug where the Ryte endpoint would be called when the Ryte feature has been disabled.
+* Fixes a bug where the 'Show archives for authors without posts in search results?' toggle would be shown when the 'Show author archives in search results?' toggle was disabled in the search appearance settings.
+* Fixes a bug where the front page would be shown in the page sitemap.
+Props to [stodorovic](https://github.com/stodorovic).

+Deprecated:

+* Deprecates the methods WPSEO_Utils::get_user_locale() and WPSEO_Utils:: get_language().

+Other:

+* Adds a Courses Page showing an overview of the available online courses offered by Yoast Academy.

 = 9.4.0 =
 Release Date: January 8th, 2019